 to be applied to general publication expenses to maintain this magazine as a forum in which engineering and architectural students may address to matters of common interest.
-American Institute of Aeronautics and Astronautics, ND Chapter...\$300.
+American Institute of Aeronautics and Astronautics, ND Chapter ... \$300.

-to be applied to funding of its Midwest regional convention to be held at Notre Dame, to speakers's tipends and expenses, and other cultural or academic events that will be open to all students.
-American Chemical Society...\$75.
-Finance Club...\$150.
+to be applied to funding of its Midwest regional convention to be held at Notre Dame, to speakers'stipends and expenses, and other cultural or academic events Pre-Law Society ... \$150.
+Math Club...\$150.